shensquared/drake/drake/automotive/ss-multi-vehicle/README.md

 ```
 $ cd [drake-distro]/drake/automotive/ss-multi-vehicle
-$ ../../../build/install/bin/directorPython runMultiDemo.py
+$ ../../../build/install/bin/directorPython Obs.py
 ```
+There are several python package dependencies; most of them are actually non-essential for the demo to run and I'll need to clean things up.
+For the moment, it might be the easist to follow the error and pip install the dependencies.

-Testing Different Controller
+Testing Different Controllers
 --------------------------
-Change the controller.py file, and update the controller mode in the simulation start-up python script
+Add the controller as a method in the controller.py file, and update the controller mode in the simulation launch python script

 Use Ctrl-C in your terminal to stop and close the demo.